emeka43/heycar-test/README.md

-# Emeka's Final Interview at HeyCar
+# Heycar Demo Commerce Test
 - In this repo you'll find Emeka's tests for the demo ecommerce app!

 ### Frameworks used